Helps improve walking in patients with multiple sclerosis. This medicine is a potassium channel blocker.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to dalfampridine, or if you have a history of seizures, or have moderate or severe kidney disease.
+Do not use this medicine if you have had an allergic reaction to dalfampridine or 4-aminopyridine, or if you have moderate or severe kidney disease or a history of seizures.

 How to Use This Medicine